This page is for entertainment purposes only!

 “What is the technique that creates beautiful colors and patterns on metal?
 I would love to learn how to do it and how to preserve the color once it is achieved.”

 What you are talking about sounds like a heat patina.
 It is also called “flame painting” “torch painting” and probably something else too!
 Heat patinas need to be protected with some form of varnish or sealant as the metal will eventually create its own patina, ruining yours.
-There are a bunch of places to check out but, I’ll give you just a few to start you on your way: Jen Lowe’s Blogspot, Youtube video on flame painting on copper: Skip and Rachael Mathews which is a pretty good video on how to create color on copper.
-I have a little bit on torch coloring too: (scroll way down the page) Nancy Hamilton.
+There are a bunch of places to check out but, I’ll give you just a few to start you on your way: First off, my video, Painting Metal with a Torch.

 How Do I Keep Patina On Copper After Putting In Muriatic Acid?

-“I am getting a nice patina putting copper in muriatic acid. ( 10x 16 inch pieces or more).
+“I am getting a nice patina putting copper in muriatic acid. ( 10-inch x 16-inch pieces or more).
 The problem is the patina looks great but may peel off.
 Any ideas?”

 Now, for the really, really last suggestion: don’t make the patina too thick.
 I know, with liver of sulfur, you’re okay with a thin coating but, leave it in the solution too long and it flakes off.
 Obviously, test all methods on scrap first!